How to Export WordPress Database Safely

 Backups and migrations are hotbeds for data losses if not done correctly.
 For example, if you don’t take a complete backup, your restore will be incomplete.
 If you don’t store your backup safely, your backup could be compromised—and poof… everything is gone.
 You’ve spent a lot of time and effort building your site and you can’t risk losing it all.

-In this article, we’ll guide you through different ways to export your WordPress database.
+In this article, we’ll guide you through different ways to export WordPress database.
 Whether you’re doing regular backups or moving your site to a new server, you’ll find useful tips to help you get it right.

 Exporting a database means creating a copy of the database’s data.
 This copy is usually saved in a specific format, such as SQL, which is used by most database management systems.
 By doing so, you ensure that you have a reliable version of your database that can be utilized in multiple scenarios.